tz-dev/Praxeological-Meta-Structure-Theory/Praxeological Meta-Structure Theory.md

 Operators such as Ω, Φ, Ψ enrich the structure (roles, recontextualization, self), but the minimal basis of action as integrated temporal directedness is captured by Σ, Θ, ∇.

 **Result:**
-H represents **integrated, temporally organized directedness**—the structural core of enactment.
+E represents **integrated, temporally organized directedness**—the structural core of enactment.

 ---